Dear Members,

 for the Board of Directors to effectively and reasonably perform their duties.

-D of Schedule II of the SEBI LODR Regulations and Section 178 of the Act, the performance
+Regulation 19(4) read with Part D of Schedule II of the SEBI LODR Regulations, the

+March 12, 2025.
 Further, in terms of Regulation 17(10) of the SEBI LODR Regulations and

-Schedule IV of the Act, the Board of Directors also in their meeting held on March 22,
+Schedule IV of the Act, the Board of Directors also in their meeting held on March 12,

-2024 carried out the performance evaluation of its own performance and that of its
+2025 carried out evaluation of its own performance and that of its Committees and of the

-Committees and of the individual Directors.
+individual Directors.

 The entire performance evaluation process was completed to the

-satisfaction of Board.
+satisfaction of the Board.

 COMPLIANCE WITH SECRETARIAL STANDARDS

-The Company has devised proper systems to ensure compliance with the
+The Company has devised proper systems to ensure compliance with

 Secretaries of India and that such systems are adequate and operating effectively.